-Most allegations never reach court, especially now that there are clear guidelines for police and the prosecution service in England and Wales.
+Most allegations of reckless transmission of HIV never even reach court, especially now that there are clear guidelines for police and the prosecution service in England and Wales.
 Scotland introduced prosecution guidelines in 2012 but these have yet to be tested in practice.

-Sometimes it is not possible to prove which of the people concerned had the virus first, and sometimes it becomes clear that infection took place before the accused knew they had HIV.
+Sometimes it’s not possible to prove which of the people concerned had the virus first, and sometimes it becomes clear that infection took place before the accused knew they had HIV.

-In England, it is not possible to prosecute someone for reckless or intentional transmission if they didn’t know that they had HIV at the time they transmitted it.
+In England, it's not possible to prosecute someone for reckless or intentional transmission if they didn’t know they had HIV at the time they transmitted it.

 In Scotland, it may be more difficult to prove that a person had been reckless if they didn’t know they had HIV when they passed the virus on.

-However, these investigations can take a long time, especially when inexperienced police or prosecutors are managing the case.
-These delays can cause a lot of distress in themselves and, if they are poorly managed, can lead to inadvertent disclosure.
+However, these investigations can take a long time, especially when inexperienced police officers or prosecutors are managing the case.
+These delays can cause a lot of distress and, if they are poorly managed, can lead to inadvertent disclosure of HIV status.
 A good defence solicitor will engage with the police to minimise this.

-The Crown Prosecution Service (CPS) in England and Wales are supposed to refer all such cases to a senior officer but again, local offices sometimes need to have their own guidance pointed out to help them to resolve things.
+The Crown Prosecution Service (CPS) in England and Wales is supposed to refer all such cases to a senior officer but, again, local offices sometimes need to have their own guidance pointed out to help them to resolve things.